 What is NASIT?

-Membership of NASIT is made up of representatives from:
+Membership of NASIT includes representatives from:

-- The adult small bowel transplant centres (Addenbrooke’s Hospital Cambridge and The Churchill Hospital Oxford).
+- The adult small bowel transplant centres (Addenbrooke’s Hospital Cambridge and The Churchill Hospital Oxford

-It may be that transplant is not considered the most appropriate form of treatment for you at this particular time, in which case your care will be resumed by your referring hospital.
+If transplant is not considered to be the most appropriate form of treatment for you at this particular time, this will be discussed with you and your care will continue with your referring hospital.
 We have close associations with the referring centres and should your circumstances change we would be able to review you promptly.

 We are smoke-free